FadedB/Pin-It/README.md

 # Pin-It!
-A simple program that allows you to pin screenshots to the top of the screen.
+A small program that allows you to pin images to be above all windows.

 ![image](https://github.com/user-attachments/assets/8e66f0a6-c46c-44d8-b534-7ffc5e55bcde)

 ## Features
 - Pin screenshots to be on top of every window.
-- Resize and move pinned images and remove using simple mouse controls.
+- Resize, move and remove pinned images using simple mouse controls.

 ## Usage
 ### Creating a Pinned Image